The following are library-specific policies. For campus policies, please see the UNCSA Policy Portal.

 - The item will be marked as “discard.”

-- Once an item is completely deaccessioned from the Semans Library collection, it will be sent to state Surplus Property via the UNCSA Purchasing Office, as designated by UNC system and North Carolina state government policies.
+- Once an item is completely deaccessioned from the UNCSA Library collection, it will be sent to state Surplus Property via the UNCSA Purchasing Office, as designated by UNC system and North Carolina state government policies.

-The library collections of the Semans Library at the University of North Carolina School of the Arts (UNCSA) have been developed to provide students, faculty, staff, and local patrons with the information and materials essential to effective scholarship and inquiry.
+The library collections of the UNCSA Library at the University of North Carolina School of the Arts (UNCSA) have been developed to provide students, faculty, staff, and local patrons with the information and materials essential to effective scholarship and inquiry.
 Many important volumes, journals, recordings, and other library materials have been acquired through the generosity of donors.
-It is due to this generosity that the Semans Library has developed a library gift policy to help guide prospective donors.
+It is due to this generosity that the UNCSA Library has developed a library gift policy to help guide prospective donors.

 Gifts of books, journals, sound recordings, moving image items, and other materials from individual and corporate donors help to enhance our collections.
 Usually these gifts qualify as charitable deductions for income tax purposes.
 The following are the procedures that have been adopted for accepting gifts of tangible property and for determining their value: